 John is a barrister specialising in professional disciplinary proceedings, regulatory and criminal law.
 Within these fields, his principal areas of interest include the regulation of healthcare professionals, environmental law, health and safety, serious organised crime and high-value financial crime.
-He is ranked as a leading criminal barrister at the London Bar in Chambers & Partners UK Bar Guide.
+He is ranked as a leading criminal barrister at the London Bar in Chambers & Partners UK Bar Guide and the Legal 500.